Admissions Requirements

 An enrollment verification certifies that a student is attending Napa Valley College during a specific time period.
 Verifications will provide information about the students status (full-time, part-time, or less than half-time).
 They can also be completed to indicate a degree received or a certificate of completion.

 Students may receive an enrollment verification through the National Student Clearinghouse by visiting their website at www.studentclearinghouse.org.
 Students will receive an immediate verification for a small $2.50 fee.
-Just go to the student clearinghouse website, enter in your information, and print out your official verification.
+Visit the student clearinghouse website, enter in your information, and print out your official verification.

 For questions or additional information, please contact the National Student Clearinghouse Customer Service Office at: